• Facebook

 Tips for the perfect stir fry

 • You want the meat to sear and not steam, so you’ll need to avoid adding too much meat at once to the pan.
-I cook my steak in a single layer in batches so that it all ends up browned and delicious.
+I cook my beef strips in a single layer in batches so that it all ends up browned and delicious.
+Use a very large pan, or a wok if you have one.

 • If you prefer a spicy dish, you can add up to 1/2 teaspoon of crushed red pepper flakes, or sriracha sauce to taste.